hacl-star/hacl-star/README.EverCrypt.md

 ⁴: HMAC and HKDF on top of the agile hash API, so HMAC-SHA2-256 and HKDF-SHA2-256 leverage the assembly version under the hood
 ⁵: legacy implementation
-⁶: achieved via C compiler intrinsincs
+⁶: achieved via C compiler intrinsincs; no verification results claimed for the AVX and AVX2 versions whose verification is not complete yet

 # Building or Integrating EverCrypt

 ⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️

 EverCrypt is a work in progress -- if you're seriously contemplating using this code is a real system, get in touch with us first!

 ⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️